Orangutan's Vocal Feats Hint At Deeper Roots of Human Speech

 "When we have special visitors like today, we do really big treats," Shumaker begins to explain before he's interrupted by a very loud wookie sound.
 "That's Rocky trying to get my attention," Shumaker says.

-Rocky makes wookie sounds
+Rocky makes 'wookie' sounds

 All the apes are eager to get the sugar-free jellybeans and a juice box that Shumaker has brought.
 But Rocky is by far the most vocal, and the only one making the wookie sound.